 - Convertible crib: Many cribs convert to a toddler bed, which is also known as a “convertible crib”.
 These usually come with a conversion kit to remove and replace the slats on one side with a shorter rail.
 Not only do convertible cribs last longer (more bang for your buck), they’re already a familiar environment for those kids that have more difficulty with change.

 - A toddler bed: This is basically a mini-version of a twin bed that you can buy at IKEA, Target, Pottery Barn Kids, Wayfair, etc. Check Craigslist, Nextdoor and all your favorite second-hand sources as well.
 With all the fun options out there, you have a great opportunity to really get your child excited about her bed (a great first step to a smooth transition, but more on that later).
 Bonus: toddler beds use a crib mattress and crib bedding, so the only other thing you’ll have to buy is a pillow and a comforter.
-A toddler bed works well if you have same-sex children you can pass it down to.
+A toddler bed works well if you have younger children you can pass it down to.
 The downside is that they will outgrow the toddler bed well before a regular twin bed, for example, then you’ll have to do the furniture shuffle all over again.

 - A twin bed with guard rails: This can last until their teenage years.
 Meg’s girls (9 and 6) still happily sleep in their twin beds and will for years to come.
 Beds from kid’s stores, like Pottery Barn Kids, tend to be lower to the ground.
 The regular twin is also big enough for mom or dad to climb in to read or snuggle when needed (the toddler bed, not so much).